oracle-quickstart/oci-cloudera/README.md

 If upon login you are presenetd with a licensing prompt, please wait, do not interact, and allow additional time for the automated cluster provisioning process to complete.
 Refresh the page after a few minutes to check on deployment.

 ## Python Deployment using cm_client
 The deployment script `deploy_on_oci.py` uses cm_client against Cloudera Manager API v31.
 This script can be customized before execution.
-Reference the header section in the script, it is highly encouraged you modify the following variables before deployment:
+Reference the header section in the script, the following parameters are passed at deployment time either manually or via ORM schema:

 		admin_user_name
 		admin_password

-These variables are not passed to instance metadata for security purposes, as such they are only present in the CloudInit python deployment script.
-You can sanitize these after deployment by removing the contents of `/var/lib/cloud/instance/scripts/`.
 In addition, advanced customization of the cluster deployment can be done by modification of the following functions:

 		setup_mgmt_rcg